Andromeda Black-Tonks

 Siblings

-Bellatrix Black
+Bellatrix "Bella" Black (her estranged sister)

 When they were younger, Bellatrix and Andromeda were very close.
 Although they never shared the same ideals, the two were very close.
 And although Bellatrix never admitted it, she felt betrayed when Andromeda married Ted Tonks.